 2 See National Technology Transfer and Advancement Act of 1995, Pub.
-L. No. 104-113 (1996); Office of Mgmt. & Budget, Exec.
-Office of the President, OMB Circular A-119, Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities (1998); see also Administrative Conference of the United States, Recommendation 78-4, Federal Agency Interaction with Private Standard-Setting Organizations in Health and Safety Regulation, 44 Fed.
+L. No. 104-113 (1996); Office of Mgmt. & BUDGET, EXEC.
+OFFICE OF THE PRESIDENT, OMB CIRCULAR A-119, FEDERAL PARTICIPATION IN THE DEVELOPMENT AND USE OF VOLUNTARY CONSENSUS STANDARDS AND IN CONFORMITY ASSESSMENT ACTIVITIES (1998); see also Administrative Conference of the United States, Recommendation 78-4, Federal Agency Interaction with Private Standard-Setting Organizations in Health and Safety Regulation, 44 Fed.
 Reg.
 1,357 (Jan.
 5, 1979) (recommending agencies use voluntary consensus standards in health and safety regulation).
-Voluntary consensus standards are created by private standard-development organizations that use a consensus-driven approach that ensures public participation and transparency.
+Voluntary consensus standards are created by private standard-development organizations that use a consensus driven approach that ensures public participation and transparencyCircular A-119 defines voluntary consensus standards as those created by private or international organizations whose processes provide attributes of openness, balance, due process, an appeal, and decision making by general agreement (but not necessarily unanimity).
+See also American National Standards Institute, "ANSI Essential Requirements: Due process requirements for American National Standards" (2010).
+[Manager's Amendment]

-ensuring materials incorporated by reference are reasonably available to regulated and other interested parties; (2) updating regulations that incorporate by reference; and (3) navigating procedural requirements and resolving drafting difficulties when incorporating by reference.
+focused on three issues agencies frequently confront when incorporating by reference: (1) ensuring materials incorporated by reference are reasonably available to regulated and other interested parties; (2) updating regulations that incorporate by reference; and (3) navigating procedural requirements and resolving drafting difficulties when incorporating by reference.
 Agencies have used a variety of approaches to address these issues within the constraints of federal law and regulatory policy.
 This recommendation identifies and encourages those approaches that have proven most successful.